gregorymccoy1108/ElevatorProject/README.md

 # ElevatorProject
-This project is meant to simulate the elevator management of a condo/highrise.

-The system will allow for the creation of a Tenant which includes name, unit number, floor and cost of rent.
-The system will allow the movement of Tenants to the floors which they are granted permission to be on.
-The tenants will be allowed to travel to the floor which their unit is on, they will be denied to all other floors.

-More implementation will be added in the future.
+> This application is a basic management for an elevator inside of a hotel / condo building.
+The user will be allowed to create "Tenants" and will be   asked to input information for each tenant.
+Name, Unit number, Floor and Rent will be input for each tenant and will be stored in the Elevator         object.
+From there the user will be allowed to send the Tenants to floors on the hotel / condo, but only to the ones that the tenants are given       access to.
+The floor that the tenant is allowed to travel to is the one that was stated when creating the tenant.
+If the user trys to move the         tenant to a floor they do not have access to they will be denied!

+## Quick Start

+1. Clone or download the repo
+2. Open the project in your preferred IDE
+3. Open the Main.java file and examine the code prior to running
+4. Once the program is started the menu will display on the command line.

+Please feel free to contribute and reach out if any errors occur!

+-Gregory McCoy